annamatic/OpenIDEO/maternal-health.md

 > - A community advocacy in New York can create a “Bean2Baby: en Español” list translated to Spanish and with links to resources in Spanish, benefiting other Spanish-speaking populations
 > - A health advocacy can create a “Bean2Baby: for Type 1 Diabetics” with added Tasks that specifically address the concerns of those with Type 1 Diabetes.

 In speaking with OpenIDEO mentors Stefanie Boltz (Senior Program Manager, Innovating Education in Reproductive Health) and Kay Matthews (Founder, Shades of Blue), I learned that Bean2Baby's goals are aligned with those of health and community advocates — groups who are doing hard work “on the ground” and have each developed local expertise in helping under-resourced expecting parents.
-I envision Bean2Baby as providing an "on-ramp" for them to get their expertise into a more centralized location.
+I envision Bean2Baby as providing an "on-ramp" for them to get their expertise into a more centralized location where they can help one another.

 ![Developing the Content](https://github.com/annamatic/OpenIDEO/blob/master/images/maternal-health-3.jpg  "Developing the Content")